By Alan Greene, MD, FAAP

 - Teach children the key times to clean their hands in the classroom.
 The most important times include after sneezing, coughing, or using the restroom, upon leaving "high-risk" places (recess, naptime, play stations), and before meals or snacks.

-- Sixty percent of teachers surveyed said that they request that parents donate disinfecting wipes to the classroom.
-Seventh Generation's disinfecting wipes are Powered By CleanWell™ technology and kill 99.99% of germs* naturally, using the active ingredient thymol, a component of thyme oil, which is derived from the common garden herb thyme.
+- Teachers often request that parents donate disinfecting wipes to the classroom.
+Seventh Generation's disinfecting wipes use CleanWell™ patented technology and kill 99.99% of household germs* using the active ingredient thymol, a component of thyme oil, which is derived from the common garden herb thyme.

 - Demonstrate to your children how to cover their mouth and nose for every cough and sneeze.
 This simple maneuver has spectacular results in decreasing the spread of viruses and bacteria floating about the room, waiting to be inhaled.
 Using the inside of the elbow can be great for coughs, to keep the hands clean.